symfony/symfony-docs/reference/configuration/framework.rst

 cookie_lifetime
 ...............

-.. versionadded:: 2.1
-    This option was formerly known as ``lifetime``

 **type**: ``integer`` **default**: ``0``

 This determines the lifetime of the session - in seconds.
 By default it will use